 Whether sea, river or lake, in New Zealand there is a variety of opportunities to explore the country with a canoe or kayak.
 You will see the most beautiful and hidden areas you can imagine!
-Depending on whether you want to do extreme sport, visit famous Hobbit locations or glide comfortably along on the water, New Zealand offers all your heart could possibly desire.
-Here is our selection of the 5 best kayaking tours in New Zealand.
+Depending on whether you want to do an extreme sport, experience a kayaking adventure that fans of the Hobbit can’t miss, or glide comfortably along on the water, New Zealand offers all your heart could possibly desire.
+Here is our selection of the 5 best kayaking tours in New Zealand (in no particular order).

 1. Scenic Kayak Tours on Lake McLaren in Tauranga